Reedsantos/Code-quiz/README.md

 # Code-quiz Homework 4
 Third homework assignment for UNH programming bootcamp.
 Here is the psudo code we recieved as guidelines.
 I was able to incorporate all mechanics except "Then I can save my initials and score".
 I was able to suscessfully save initials and scores to local storage but did not include a leaderboard.
+I also included some screenshots in the assets folder.

 GIVEN I am taking a code quiz
 WHEN I click the start button